 We’ve been talking a lot about search engine optimization packages.
 Hopefully, you’re beginning to understand the major benefits of a sound strategy and implementation.

 Today, I want to talk about SEO keywords.

-Many professionals get hung up at this part in the process.
+Many professionals get hung up at this part of the process.
 After all, it’s pretty easy to lose yourself in all the heaps of data.
-But at the end of the day, we always keep one thing in mind:
+At the end of the day, we always keep one thing in mind:

 THE CUSTOMER COMES FIRST

 You can’t overlook the customer when it comes to SEO.
 They’re the whole reason you’re investing in this service.
 It’s very important to look for a service provider that takes this customer-first approach to keywords.
 It’s the only way for true success.

 Here are a few questions we’re always asking while doing keyword research.

 You’ve got to know the target customer before you can truly serve them.
 Things like keyword research only succeed when it’s founded on a deep understanding of the customer’s challenges, pains, and desires.

 If you don’t have things like buyer personas, invest in them.
 They’ll help guide you on the search for the perfect keywords.

 WHAT ARE THEY LOOKING FOR?